A young woman, Jaycie Westphal, standing in front of lush green plants and trees.

 Jaycie Westphal

-Jaycie holds a Master’s of Science in Education from UW-Oshkosh and a Bachelor of Science in psychology from UW-River Falls.
-As a Licensed Professional Counselor - In Training (LPC-IT), she is currently being supervised by Dr. Carey Sorenson, PhD, RYT-200 and Carissa Alt-Frankard, LPC as she works to fulfill Wisconsin requirements for full licensure.
-Jaycie works alongside youth and adults ages 5-35+.
+Jaycie is a Licensed Professional Counselor (LPC) in the state of Wisconsin.
+She started her training process at Be. and has since fulfilled the 3,000 hours of supervised clinical experience required for full licensure.
+Jaycie works alongside youth and adults ages 5-35+ with special interest in the young adult population.
 She has training on various therapeutic techniques, adjunct supports, assessments, and diagnostic skills to help support the population she serves.
 Jaycie has experience with individual therapy, school-based therapy, group therapy, college counseling, family support, and telehealth services.
-Jaycie joined the administrative side of Be. with her role as the Client and Provider Relations Liaison (CPRL).
-As the CPRL, she serves as the main point of communication between Be. collective providers, clients, and the Executive Clinical Director.
-She additionally holds the National Certified Counselor (NCC) credential from the National Board for Certified Counselors.
-She was awarded the NCC by graduating from a CACREP-accredited program, which meets standards set by the counseling profession, and successful completion of the National Counselor Exam.
+Jaycie joined the administrative side of Be. with her role as the Practitioner and Project Clinical Specialist (PPCS).
+As the PPCS, she serves as the main point of communication between Be. collective providers, clients, and the Executive Clinical Director.

 To further her professional development, Jaycie completed her 200-hour yoga teacher training and aerial yoga training which certifies her as a Registered Yoga Teacher (RYT-200) and an Aerial Yoga Teacher (Level 1).
 Both of these processes provide us the opportunity to release stored body data through the use of movement, meditation, breath, and body awareness.
 We can learn invaluable information about ourselves simply by noticing how we show up in a yoga pose.